 I talked about Alfie and Brad showed them photos.
 Thankfully we had all been given support books and pamphlets from Pregnancy Loss Australia, SANDS and the Stillbirth Foundation and passed them on, they guided our entire family through what we might be feeling.
 It helped and opened the lines of communication over the days that followed.

 I hated leaving Alfie.
 Our world had been totally upturned.
 We were utterly devastated I couldn’t return home, so we stayed with my parents for a few days.
 I didn’t want to see anyone and many sleepless nights were to follow.

-During the days in hospital our obstetrician Chris had taken a seat the end of the bed and referring to past experiences of stillbirth said something that I now realise was so spot on “some people will say the right thing, some people will say the wrong thing, but no one really knows what to say”.
+During the days in hospital, our obstetrician Chris had taken a seat at the end of the bed and referring to past experiences of stillbirth said something that I now realise was so spot on “some people will say the right thing, some people will say the wrong thing, but no one really knows what to say”.

 There are people you need to hear from,

 There are people you are surprised and happy to hear from,

 There are people who you don’t hear from and that leaves a sadness,

 But there is never a person you don’t want to hear from.

 We did eventually get the autopsy results after 6 weeks but there was not a thing wrong with our little angel.
 She was perfect.
 Alfie’s was a completely unexplained sudden death, a bit like SIDS but in utero.